Recruit for Physician Retention: New Tools & Essential Steps

 When providers play an integral part in your growth strategy, physician retention can be just as important as physician recruitment for overall success.

-Do you know what questions to ask, what to look for, and how to organize your site visits so you get, and keep, the best candidates?
+Do you know what questions to ask, what to look for, and how to organize your site visits so you get and keep the best candidates?
 Here are several tools and tips to steer your physician recruitment efforts toward physician retention.

 1. Assemble Your Physician Recruitment Team